-Stanford joins BrainGate team developing brain-computer interface to aid people with paralysisNovember 14th, 2011 in Neuroscience /
+Stanford joins BrainGate team developing brain-computer interface to aid people with paralysisNovember 14th, 2011 By Tanya Lewis in Neuroscience /

 The implantable BrainGate neural interface can detect and record brain signals, allowing persons who have lost the use of arms and legs to have point-and-click control of a computer.